Product Centred Financial Planning is where you treat the money as

 - Four in five of these advisers are carrying out regulated business on behalf of

-- Here there are many layers of unnecessary middlemen tapping into client asset:
+- Here there are many layers of unnecessary middlemen tapping into client assets:

-intermediary, intermediary back-office system, intermediary network, intermediary centralised investment proposition, intermediary platform, product wrapper managers, collective investment managers,
+intermediary, intermediary back-office system, intermediary network, intermediary centralised investment proposition, an intermediary platform, product wrapper managers, collective investment

 - These networks and nationals run their own centralised investment propositions to clip